afni/afni/doc/afni_sphinx/programs/3dOverlap_sphx.rst

     Output = count of number of voxels that are nonzero in ALL of the input dataset sub-bricks
     The result is simply a number printed to stdout.
-(If a single brick was input, this is just the count of the number of nonzero voxels in that brick.)
+(If a single brick was input, this is just the count of number of nonzero voxels in that brick.)
     Options:
       -save ppp = Save the count of overlaps at each voxel into a